Local authority duties on preference in housing allocation

 Within certain limits, local authorities have the right to decide who is a qualifying person for the purposes of their housing allocation schemes, and exclude those who are not qualifying persons from the housing register.

+It is not unlawful for an allocation scheme to contain a disqualification criterion that affects some people who would be entitled to reasonable preference if they were allowed to join the housing register.
 However, where a group of persons is entitled to reasonable preference (for example, homeless people), the allocation scheme cannot be drawn so as to exclude most or all of that group.

 Reasonable preference categories